Centre for Psychological Approaches for Studying Education (PASE)

 We host monthly meetings for centre members to discuss day to day business, grant applications, papers, seminars, and other aspects of research.
 At Work in Progress sessions, centre members can present an idea, proposal, plans or drafts for a paper, or preliminary data from a project and get feedback from other members.
+In addition, we also provide specific support for early career researchers to help develop their trajectories.
 Our members contribute to the Bristol Conversations in Education seminar series, and host external speakers.
 We also host PASE Seminars across our subdisciplines.

 PASE member, Dr Elena Hoicka has published an article for the Conversation.
 The article focuses on the role of touchscreen on children's play and learning.

 Academics at PASE